Communications Center / 911 Dispatch Center

 Citizens calling our center may do so either on one of our 9-1-1 lines or business lines.
 When doing so, each citizen's call is answered by a caring and thoroughly trained Communications Specialist who provides aid, comfort, and information in a citizen's time of need.
 Our 9-1-1 callers are provided with medical pre-arrival instructions, assistance in handling in progress emergencies, help in mediating disputes and/or domestic situations, and information and referrals to other Municipal, County, State and/or Federal agencies for assistance.

-In addition to our primary responsibility of providing police, fire and medical responses, our communications center is the primary point of activation of the CSEPP Alert Notificaiton System, should our county experience a community emergency of any type.
-We are also responsible for entering and confirming county warrants, restraining orders, no contact orders, and stalking orders.
+In addition to our primary responsibility of providing police, fire and medical responses, our communications center is also responsible for entering and confirming county warrants, restraining orders, no contact orders, and stalking orders.

 In 2010, the Communication Center received a total of 214,336 calls and of those calls, 21,168 were 9-1-1 calls and 75,299 were calls for service regarding reports of crime.
 In addition to these, Communications Specialist received another for 115,915 calls on business lines for business-oriented issues.